Encore Management Home

 Although cognitive ability might decline with age, one’s capacity to feel does not.
 Even severe dementia is interspersed with moments of clarity.
 Knowing this, I never felt I could say “I love you” too often to Mother.
 My favorite response from her was “I know you do.”
 She always said it with full clarity and emotion.

-Daily Word to my mother when she was a child, and my mother read it to me.
-We all requested the prayers of Silent Unity during troubled times and gave
+One of the foundations of Unity that provided daily moments of joy was Daily Word.
+My grandmother read Daily Word to my mother when she was a child, and my mother read it to me.
+We all requested the prayers of Silent Unity during troubled times and gave Daily Word subscriptions to many of our friends.
+Daily Word anchored our lives.
+Today, I have a link to it on my home page.

-Daily Word to her was the highlight of my day.
+During Mother’s later years, I read Daily Word to her.
+Holding her hand and reading Daily Word to her was the highlight of my day.
 She never lost the ability to process and appreciate the daily message, frequently saying, “That was a good one.”

 Many days we thought the message was written just for us.
 When the message was for caregivers, I distributed copies to the staff aides.
-In her final hours, I kept rereading
+In her final hours, I kept rereading Daily Word passages and repeating the “Prayer for Protection.”
+For me, it was the most loving, peaceful way to let her go.

-Any Day Can Be Mother’s Day Creating moments of joy is a way to celebrate mothers on any day.
+Creating moments of joy is a way to celebrate mothers on any day.
 If you need to start anew with your mother, don’t miss the opportunity that Mother’s Day brings.

 Whether you are celebrating your mother in life or honoring her memory, moments of joy create blessed memories that last forever.
 And right in the midst of caring for a loved one, moments of joy are the best prescription for caregiver stress that I know.